bellcd/interview-questions/README.md

        - Always return the same output for the same input
        - It's not possible to go backwards (ie, take a hash and create the plain text password), even if you know the details of the particular hashing function used.
        - Every input maps to one output (not technically true at the margins, but for all practicality)
-     - Some company systems also use a salt, which is a random string (some common ones are combinations of date, IP address, type of web browser, etc...), and combine that with your user supplied password, to create the hashed password.
-This approach is more secure because then you need something the end user has (password) + something the company has (salt) to generate the correct hashed password.
+     - Some company systems also use a salt
-   - So the server code runs your password - @myFluffyDog42 - (combined with your salt from the database, if they user them) through their hashing function, and compares the hashed password that was just generated with the hashed password retrieved from the database.
+   - So the server code runs your password - @myFluffyDog42 - (combined with your salt from the database, if they use them) through their hashing function, and compares the hashed password that was just generated with the hashed password retrieved from the database.
 If they match, the user is then authenticated.
 2. How can a user stay logged in, so they don't need to & password?
    - The web app / website can set a cookie on the end user's web browser.
 Cookies are:
      - small pieces of data